 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Duphalac is a brand of lactulose – a stool-softening laxative which is available as a sweetened syrup.
+Lactulose is a stool-softening laxative which is available as a sweetened syrup.
 It is taken orally to treat constipation in adults.

-Duphalac (lactulose) can bring relief from constipation symptoms and help your bowel movements return to normal.
+Lactulose can relieve constipation symptoms and help your bowel movements return to normal.
 If you have previously tried a bulk-forming laxative, such as Fybogel, have not been effective.